c1hucktay4lors/lm-workbench/README.md

 Their toolkit is very robust, but also contained tools I had never used and probably won't with what I do with LLMs

-LM Workbench retains the core tools most useful for what I do with it, while removing the tools I don't use.

-**Less tools = less tokens at the beginning = more work done**

 ### mnemonic-mcp

-I created [**mnemonic-mcp**](https://github.com/c1hucktay4lors/mnemonic-mcp) to give models ran in LM studio access to a simple, long-term memory storage location.
+I created [**mnemonic-mcp**](https://github.com/c1hucktay4lors/mnemonic-mcp) to give models I ran in LM studio access to a simple, long-term memory storage location.

-It adds file-based long-term memory, memory organization, and the **ability to read LM Studio's conversation data to report actual context usage** so that the model can determine what to do next with the context it has.
+It adds a file-based long-term memory, memory organization, and the **ability to read LM Studio's conversation data to report actual context usage** so that the model can determine what to do next with the context it has.

 ### The merge